 Civil Society Representation

 Mongolia is committed to ensuring that civil society and local communities are included in the decision-making structures for REDD+, including in the National REDD+ Taskforce.
-The main mechanism for this will be through Civil Society Organization(CSO) Forum which is known as the Sustainable Development Council.
-The Sustainable Development Council has nominated one representative to sit on the Taskforce.
-Members of the council include civil society groups, environmental groups, Forest User Groups (FUGs), forest dependent Indigenous Peoples (IPs), women’s groups and ethnic minorities and other non-government sector interests.
+The main mechanism for this will be through Civil Society Organization(CSO) Forum which is known as the Forest-Sustainable Development Council.
+The Forest-Sustainable Development Council includes members from civil society groups, environmental groups, Forest User Groups (FUGs), forest dependent Indigenous Peoples (IPs), women’s groups and ethnic minorities and other non-government sector interests.
 This council is self-organized and independently managed by the members.

 Forest-Sustainable Development Council (FSDC)

-As mentioned above, the CSO/LC Forum has been established as the primary mechanism to facilitate direct input from civil society to the implementation of the Roadmap.
-The CSO/LC will also serves as the principal outreach and communication platform for the development of the National REDD+ Strategy, and later serve to provide CSO/LC input during the Strategy’s implementation.
+The council was established as the primary mechanism to facilitate direct input from civil society to the implementation of the National Program.
+Council serves as the principal outreach and communication platform for the development of the National REDD+ Strategy, and later serve to provide civil society inputs during the Strategy’s implementation.

 - Ensure REDD+ policy dialogue and the formulation of Mongolia’s National REDD+ Strategy reflects the opinions and concerns of its members;